XRPLF/rippled/src/ripple/overlay/MessageScheduler.md

 them to any higher priority senders, then they will be offered to the continuing sender.

-When a sender is offered open channels, it may filter through them and consume the ones it prefers, up to the offer's supply.
+When a sender is offered open channels, it may filter through them and close the ones it prefers, up to the offer's size.
-If it does not consume any peers, then it will remain in its place in the queue and wait for another offer containing a different set of open channels.
+If it does not close any channels, then it will remain in its place in the queue and wait for another offer containing a different set of open channels.
 That set is guaranteed to be different, but it may overlap, even significantly.
 In fact, it is likely that the next offer will be simply one new open channel plus the set in the previous offer.